The Mason Foundation (managed by Equity Trustees)

-It is envisaged that the first special purpose grant round will be held in 2018 to seek out proposals specific to Alzheimer’s disease that align with NFMRI’s strategy and mission.
+The first special purpose grant round was held in 2018 (continued annually) to seek out proposals specific to Alzheimer’s disease that align with NFMRI’s strategy and mission.
 To find out more about these funding opportunities, please subscribe to our newsletter here.

 The Mason Foundation

 The Judith Jane Mason & Harold Stannett Williams Memorial Foundation (The Mason Foundation); the legacy of a father and daughter